Zona Pellucida for cancer immunotherapy

 The Zona Pellucida (ZP) is a glycoprotein matrix layer around the oocytes (egg cells) in the ovary, that plays an essential role in fertilisation and implantation of an embryo.
 The human ZP layer contains four different immunogenic glycoproteins (ZP1-4), that are specific for the ovary and do not occur anywhere else in the female or male body, implying potential safety (no cross-reactivity) when ZP is used as immune target.

 Based on these findings, Pantarhei has patent protected the potential use of ZP antigens for the treatment of ZP expressing cancers.
 Since earlier unpublished research has shown that ZP3 is the strongest immunogen, the treatment concept is focused on active and passive immunisation against the ZP3 antigen.
-The demonstration of expression of ZP3 by a tumour is a biomarker for treatment.
+The demonstration of expression of ZP3 by a tumor is a biomarker for treatment.

 In October 2014, the ovarian cancer application of ZP3 (passive) immunisation has been exclusively licensed-out to HRA Pharma in France.
 All other applications, including those for advanced and metastatic prostate cancer, non-small cell lung cancer and other ZP3 expressing cancers have been retained by PRO.
 Preclinical studies are in progress for the active immunisation route by HRA Pharma with positive results.
 PRO is looking for partners to develop ZP3 immunotherapy for active and/or passive immunisation for the other cancer applications.